bradfrost/atomic-design/chapter-5.md

 - **Office hours** - Schedule regular times where the design system team is available to field questions, address issues, and talk about what's next for the design system.
 - **Slack and chat tools** - The real-time nature of many of our work collaboration tools presents a huge opportunity to keep the pattern-laden conversation going.
 Thanks to tools like Slack, Yammer, and HipChat, makers and users can engage each other whenever and wherever.
 - **Forums** - Communities like Stack Overflow and Github have proven to be extremely powerful for enabling grassroots, community-driven support.
 Rather than design system makers becoming a bottleneck for providing support, it can be worthwhile to open up support to the entire user community.
-- **Outreach** - Not everyone has the time or personality to contribute back and ask questions.
+- **Outreach** - Not everyone has the time or the personality to contribute back and ask questions.
 Design system makers should be proactive and reach out to developers using the design system to see if they have any issues or concerns.
-These kinds of actions can help build a genuine and positive relationship between makers and users.
+These kinds of actions can help build a genuine and positive relationship between makers and users, and can ensure

-[TODO]
+{% include figure.html src="../images/content/draft-github.png" caption="The Draft US Design System tracks issues using Github, providing a place for users and makers to file bugs and have conversations about the nitty gritty details of their design system." %}

-Knowing where to turn for help is important, but users can also be valuable contributors to the system.
-Everyone is in the same boat, (hopefully!) sailing towards success.
-Because of thisneeds and concerns are being met.
-Feature requests.
+Of course design system users don't have to be relegated to the role of dumb consumer.
+Users can be extremely valuable contributors to the design system.
+After all, everyone is in the same boat (hopefully!) sailing towards success.
+Embrace the fact that users are eager to pitch in and make the system as great as it can be.
+Here are some tactics for encouraging user contributions:

+- **Pull requests** -
 - **Individual and group interviews** - It's always a good idea to talk to users.
 Talk to users about their design system experience.
 Take it all in, both the good and the bad.
 - **Requests for feedback** - "We're considering deprecating our carousel pattern and would like to hear what you think."
 - **Surveys** - If people don't have time for a "On a scale from 1-5, how useful is the pattern documentation?"
 - **Regular state of the union meetings** that anyone can join.
 Record these sessions and post them somewhere.

-[/TODO]

 ### Make it public
-Then there's the option of taking your communication strategy to another level by **making your style guide publicly accessible**.
+Communicating change, evangelizing, and setting up proper training and support are all great things to increase your system's visibility.
+But there's another big opportunity to take your communication strategy to another level by **making your style guide publicly accessible**.

 But why?
 After all, isn't a style guide merely an internal resource to help your organization work better together?
 What use is it to the outside world?
 And wouldn't publishing your style guide give away all your trade secrets?